An SQL text by Erland Sommarskog, SQL Server

 And, yes, there should be two CHECK.
 Once you have validated the constraints this way, the constraints are marked as trusted.
 (If there is data in the table that violate the constraint, the operation fails, not surprisingly.)

 One situation where you may want to load tables without constraint checking is when you are loading data to a couple of tables and you don't want to be bothered by the dependency order.
 In this case you can load the data first and then check the constraints with ALTER TABLE when all files have been loaded.

 The bulk-load tools have the same attitude against triggers.
 That is, by default BCP and BULK INSERT do not fire them, while OPENROWSET(BULK) does.
 To override this with BCP, you use the option

--h FIRE_TRIGGERS.
+‑h FIRE_TRIGGERS.
 With BULK INSERT, the option is FIRE_TRIGGERS and with OPENROWSET(BULK) you can use the table hint IGNORE_TRIGGERS.
 You should make a judicious choice whether to run with triggers or not.
-In difference to constraint checking, there is no cost that comes later if you run without them.
+In contrast to constraint checking, there is no cost that comes later if you run without them.
 However, keep in mind that triggers may perform important integrity checks or cascading updates that you need.

 ‑h option to BCP is used for a number of so-called load hints.
 If you need more than one of them, include one